nihalpasham/rustBoot/README.md

 - **Reliable updates:**
     - rustBoot will perform a swap operation via the `A/B partitions method` to replace currently active firmware with a newly received update and at the same time store a back-up copy of it in the secondary passive partition.
 - **Predicatblility over Performance:**
-    - one of the rustBoot's core design objectives is to keep it simple and avoid complexity.
+    - one of rustBoot's core design objectives is to keep it simple and avoid complexity.
 So, there will be little to no application of meta or async programming constructs.
     - Not that we need extra performance as rustBoot can already hit sub-second boot-times as we've stripped it down to the bare-essentials.
 - **Zero-dynamic memory allocation:**
     - to make it highly portable, rustBoot uses a zero-dymnamic memory allocation architecture i.e. no heap required.